300

 ABS 340 Effective Interpersonal Relationships

-This course focuses on dyadic and small group relationships, and examines their connections and interactions in our personal lives, families, businesses, and communities.
-Students explore the components of healthy relationships, the roles and responsibilities of the individuals in those relationships, and further develop skills in interpersonal communication.
-In addition, the course draws on concepts presented in previous program coursework to apply behavioral science research in social and professional settings.
-Pre-requisite(s): ABS 300, ABS 309, and ABS 331; or permission of Program Chair or designate.
-Co-requisite(s): None.
-5 quarter hours
+Focus on dyadic and small group relationships, and examine connections and interactions in personal lives, families, workplaces, communities, and the greater world.
+Explore the elements of healthy relationship behavior, inquiring into and reflecting upon the roles and responsibilities of the individuals in those relationships.
+Further develop skills in interpersonal communication and interaction in the workplace with peers and colleagues.
+Draw on concepts presented in previous program coursework to apply behavioral science research in a variety of settings.
+Prerequisites; ABS300, Adult Development, and Learning Assessment; ABS309, Critical Thinking and Writing; and ABS331, Dynamics of Group Behavior; or permission of Program Chair or designate.

 5